-The System Test can be run at Power ON, when initiated by a BIT serial command, when initiated by the user from the I-BIT menu, or System Test can run continuously.
+BIT SYSTEM TEST.
+The System Test may be run at Power ON, when initiated by a BIT serial command, iniated by the user from the I-BIT menu, or System Test may run continuously.
 Table 11 shows when each test is run, in various BITs: Power-up (P-BIT); Initiated Serial and Iniatiated Menu (I-BIT), and Continuous (C-BIT).